andrewtchin/message-parser/README.md

 ### Extracting message attributes

-The message is searched based on a regex that defines the attributes that we want to extract.
-To modify the attributes we search for, add a regex group to ATTR_REGEX.
+The message is searched based on regexes that define the attributes that we want to extract.
+To modify the attributes we search for, add a compiled regex and the key for the attribute it matches to the searches list in parse().

 ### Specifications